yurbika/gatsby-leaflet/README.md

 </br>

-<p></p>

 <p>
 This Project was about learning some new libraries to expand my knowledge in the Front-End world.
 So I started to learn gatsby and d3.
 To make things interesting I did visualize KML-Data of a <a href="https://www.youtube.com/user/Rambalac" target="_blank" rel="noopener noreferrer">youtuber(Rambalac)</a>.
 The idea came to me while I was watching his videos.
-I kinda missed the live tracking of his walking route, after a little research I didn't find a website, so created this projects for myself.</p>
+I kinda missed the live tracking of his walking route and after a little research I didn't find a website, so created this projects for myself.</p>

 </br>